18-WHEELER ACCIDENTS: WHAT YOU NEED TO KNOW

 CALL (800) 863-5312 to speak with trucking accident attorneys for free

-Car accidents are difficult experiences; 18-wheeler truck accidents are more complicated because of the size of the vehicles and the materials being transported, which increase the risk of serious injury or death.
-In 2020, there were over 130,000 reported crashes involving large commercial trucks, and in those crashes were 4,103 fatalities and 61,937 injuries.
+Car accidents are difficult experiences, but 18-wheeler truck accidents are more complicated because of the size of the vehicles, which increase the risk of serious injury or death.
+In 2020, there were over 130,000 reported crashes involving large commercial trucks, including 4,103 fatalities and 61,937 injuries.

-All drivers should be prepared to act after an accident but knowing what to do after a terrible accident can be hard to remember.
-Later, during recovery, truck crash victims and their families worry about paying for the mounting bills.
+Knowing what to do after a truck accident can be difficult.
+Plus, truck crash victims and their families often worry about paying for the mounting bills.
 Who will pay?

 What you need to know

-Several things are most helpful to your case if done sooner rather than later.
-Courts will generally take into account certain situations where it may not have been possible to gather information during the accident, such as being unconscious or being taken to the hospital by ambulance.
+There are several things you can do to make life easier after a truck accident.
+Of course, courts will generally take into account certain situations where it may not have been possible to gather information during the accident, such as being unconscious or being taken to the hospital by ambulance.
 Below are a few tips that will help you make sure you are on the right track to seeking maximum compensation.

 What to Do at the Time of the Accident

-Information at the time of the accident will be essential when you seek reimbursement for your losses, so be truthful in your statement for the police report or record but limit the details to the bare essentials.
+Information at the time of the accident will be essential when you seek reimbursement for your losses.
+That’s why it’s important to be truthful in your statement for the police report or record.
+Still, try to limit the details to the bare essentials.
 If you are injured, ask for medical help even if you think the injuries are not serious.
 If you do not ask for medical help at the accident but later feel pain, contact your doctor immediately and obtain copies of your visits and treatments.

 What to Do after the Accident